OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 - Create an Angr `project` by loading the above binary
 - Get a `callable` object by passing the address of the function to be executed.
 From the Angr documentation: "A Callable is a representation of a function in the binary that can be interacted with like a native python function.".
 - Pass the above `callable` object to the concrete execution engine, which in this case is `claripy.backends.concrete`.
-- Access the memory and extract the string from the pointer returned by the function from above.
+- Access the memory and extract the string from the pointer returned by the above function.

 ```python